Fed up with or even hating your job? A lot of people are in search of what to do best, or what alternatives they have.

 Look at the things that you can change, even if only a little

 Increase the knowledge that is helping you avoid that steering movements become too crude, and therefore primarily would be aimed at escaping.
 Before you know it, you started another job, only to find that you miss a lot of the good aspects from your previous job.
-So look for opportunities to work with other colleagues and or to fulfil a different role.
+So look for opportunities to work with other colleagues and or to fulfill a different role.
 And also you do not want to be tied up too much to your work.
 Sometimes the need to do more with your creativity is better accomplished outside of work.
-For example, join the board of the neighbourhood association or follow a course in sculpture.
+For example, join the board of the neighborhood association or follow a course in sculpture.
 It may sound like a truism, but experience shows that it is difficult to see opportunities when emotions become too strong.

 You can tell yourself a different story.

 If you’re overwhelmed by your emotions, you are often not at your best.
 And just like a lot of things going on at work, it is important that you stay energized and focused on solutions.
 Do not spend all your energy on brooding away.
 Do not lose your creativity because you have become afraid of criticism.
 Or that you, out of frustration, end up in a conflict, so the problems only get bigger.
-It is in fact “healthy” thinking, a term derived from the widely used methodology REBT (Rational Emotive Behavioural Therapy).
+It is in fact “healthy” thinking, a term derived from the widely used methodology REBT (Rational Emotive Behavioral Therapy).
 The aim of this down to earth method is to get a better grip on your own emotions.
 You can, for example, train yourself to be less affected by the criticism of your manager and are therefore much more targeted to find a solution.

 Creating a realistic Plan B.

-Continue working on the assessment of opportunities, investing in your network and upgrading of yourself as a product of the labour market, not stopping when things liven up.
+Continue working on the assessment of opportunities, investing in your network and upgrading of yourself as a product of the labor market, not stopping when things liven up.
 This will immensely increase your independence, and you will never have to be alone because you see no other options.
 And another important thing: you can only succeed if you’re not too worried about losing your job.
 If that’s the case you can easily lose qualities such as being critical, having initiative and integrity and the chances of success would become smaller.

-Conclusion + Recommendation
+Conclusion + Recommendation no. 1

 Resigning if you’re not enjoying your work, it is often not the best option.
 The reasons being, that the alternatives are scarce or because they have other disadvantages.
 But also because there are often more opportunities that look better than they really are.
 By remaining alert to opportunities, redirecting your own thoughts and emotions in a practical way and maintaining or achieving your own independence through a good Plan B, chances are that even in a regular, somewhat shitty job a lot of benefits can still be found.
 And that job does not have to feel like a prison.
 You can read here what to do when you become unemployed.